- What is a biocide?

 For professionals: FAQ professionals

-A biocide is a pesticide with the intention of destroying, deterring, rendering harmless, preventing the action of, or otherwise exerting a controlling effect on, any harmful organism by a chemical or biological action using active substances or preparations (containing one or more active substances) and presented in the form in which they are supplied to the user.
+A biocide is a pesticide that is used for destroying, deterring, rendering harmless, preventing the action of, or otherwise exerting a controlling effect on any harmful organism by a chemical or biological action using active substances or preparations (containing one or more active substances) and presented in the form in which they are supplied to the user.